tiwarylab/SGOOP/SGOOP Tutorial/README.md

 **SGOOP Tutorial.doxc**
-Tips for the use of SGOOP
+Tips for the use of SGOOP.

 **Unbiased Loop.ipynb**
 Example using SGOOP with the basinhopping algorithm to find minima.